Before Roe ruling, out-of-state abortions in WA hit decade high in 2021

 Each of these counties have one publicly funded abortion clinic and are located near rural eastern counties that do not have access to a publicly funded facility.
 In Spokane, where conservative groups are known to protest outside the local Planned Parenthood, the abortion rate increased by nearly 50%.

-Meanwhile, the South Puget Sound and peninsula counties of Mason, Thurston and Grays Harbor recorded significant drops in abortions in 2021.
+Meanwhile, the south Puget Sound and peninsula counties of Mason, Thurston and Grays Harbor recorded significant drops in abortions in 2021.
 Clallam, Snohomish and Pierce counties, with one or more publicly funded abortion clinics, also recorded declines.

 Following the Supreme Court’s ruling, most abortions are now banned in at least 13 states as restrictive laws come into effect.
 With more bans expected in other states in the coming years, the number of people traveling to Washington for abortion care is projected to quadruple, according to the Guttmacher Institute, a research organization that supports abortion rights.

-Those projections are likely to be affected by the results of the recent midterm elections as voters in California, Michigan and Vermont chose to institute lasting protections in their state Constitutions, and those in Kentucky, Montana and Kansas rejected anti-abortion measures.
+Those projections are likely to be affected by the results of the recent midterm elections as voters in California, Michigan and Vermont chose to institute lasting protections in their state constitutions, and those in Kentucky, Montana and Kansas rejected anti-abortion measures.